QGEP/docs/en/user-guide/digitizing/digitizingchannels.rst

 .. figure:: images/manhole_info_reach.jpg

-For detailed information about editing see the edit chapter.
+For detailed information about editing see the edit chapter (:ref:`editing-data`).

 Further attributes and classes
 ------------------------------